TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

    ![](../Sandbox-Environment-Guides/Images/b20.png)

 1. Now please go back to the Fabric portal, refresh the portal and navigate to the **Workspaces**.
-Now you should be able to see the Worspace starts with something similar to `Zava Retail`.
+Now you should be able to see the Workspace starts with something similar to `Zava Retail`.

    ![](../Sandbox-Environment-Guides/Images/b21.png)

 1. Open the **Zava Retail** workspace.

-1. Make sure what are the workspace items that you have mentioned in the prompt are all created.
+1. Make sure that all the workspace items mentioned in the prompt are created.

    ![](../Sandbox-Environment-Guides/Images/b22.png)

 1. Please open each item and verify that it has been created correctly.
 If anything is missing, go back to the **GitHub Copilot Chat** and provide a follow-up prompt to address the missing item.

 1. In this case, when I opened the workspace.
-There is no tables created in the Lakehouse.
+There are no tables created in the Lakehouse.

    ![](../Sandbox-Environment-Guides/Images/b23.png)